rogerdahl/striprouter-cpp/README.md

     * `Connection` Connections between component pins required for the circuit.

-    * `Don't Care` Specify component pins that are not internally connected,have been removed, or which control features that are not in use.
+    * `Don't Care` Specify component pins that are not internally connected, have been removed, or which control features that are not in use.
 Setting pins as "Don't Care" allows the router to use strip segments that are connected to the pins, for unrelated routes.
 This often allows the router to go under a component instead of around it.

     * `Offset` This is a shortcut that is not typically needed.
 Allows setting an offset that will be added to the positions of all components that are declared below in the file.
 This makes it easier to adjust the positions of a group of components while maintaining their relative positions.
 Can be used multiple times.
 The offset that was last set remains in effect until disabled with `offset 0,0`.